research

 Abstract

 Objective: Multiple sclerosis (MS) is one of the most common neurological diseases.
-The disease is clinically defined by the involvement of different places of the central nervous system (CNS) at different times.
+The disease is clinically defined by the involvement of different parts of the central nervous system (CNS) at various times.
 Its peak incidence is between the ages of 20 and 40.
-The experience of pain plays an important ...
+The experience of pain plays an ...

 Read More